eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 * - all pixels which are in inline and outline color filters will be shown as 'yelow' (better that no one will be in yelow (no intersection))
 Also:
 Using 'U' button in Video Box will show original video frame but in full screen.
+Using 'R' button in Video Box will show original video frame filtered by color filters in case of "Run Search" version - which extend inline/outline pixels area.
 Using 'Y' button in Video Box will show pixels related to inline color without change, all others in black color.
 Using 'I' button in Video Box will show pixels related to outline color without change, all others in black color.
 You can get pixel color by left mouse click in Video box or in shown full screen image (its values and color will be shown in "Settings" tab in bottom right part)